Decoupling on the Wiener Space, Related Besov Spaces, and Applications to BSDEs: Outline of the main ideas

 \section{Outline of the main ideas}

 In these notes we develop an approach to estimate the variations from \eqref{eqn:variation_YZ} in terms of the regularity of the data $(\xi,f)$, where the regularity is a fractional smoothness expressed in terms of Besov spaces.
+Our approach is based on an anisotropic decoupling of the Wiener space.
+Recently this decoupling was already successfully used in \cite{GGG:12,CGeiss:Steinicke:16} and constitutes one of the few approaches to estimate variational properties of non-Markovian backwards equations using only knowledge of the initial data.
 Let us explain the basic line of ideas to motivate the structure of these notes.

 If the generator in our BSDE vanishes, i.e. $f\equiv 0$, then one has that